openfl/OpenFLDevelopersGuide/display-programming/core-display-classes.md

 You can instantiate objects of the following classes contained in the flash.display package:

-*   Bitmap—You use the Bitmap class to define bitmap objects, either loaded from external files or rendered through ActionScript.
+*   Bitmap—You use the Bitmap class to define bitmap objects, either loaded from external files or rendered through Haxe.
 You can load bitmaps from external files through the Loader class.
 You can load GIF, JPG, or PNG files.
 You can also create a BitmapData object with custom data and then create a Bitmap object that uses that data.
-You can use the methods of the BitmapData class to alter bitmaps, whether they are loaded or created in ActionScript.
+You can use the methods of the BitmapData class to alter bitmaps, whether they are loaded or created in Haxe.
 For more information, see

     “Loading display objects” on page 198